rtous/edcav/mongodb_hands_on/README.md

       ]
 	}

-Notice that dates ("dateCreated" field) work slightly different on compass.
+Notice that dates ("dateCreated" field) work slightly different on Compass.

 Now try to add a document with a different structure;